Skip to Main Content

 • We have not done these repairs within a reasonable period; AND

-• You have made a formal complaint under our Complaints Procedure; AND
+• You have made a formal complaint under our Complaints Proceudre; AND

-• You have finished the Complaints Procedure and are still dissatisfied and 3 months have passed since you made the formal complaint.
+• You have finished the Complaints Procedure and are still dissatisfied with 3 months having passed since you made the formal complaint.

 You are strongly advised to take legal advice if you are considering withholding your rent, as non-payment of rent could result in your home being repossessed.